svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 ----

-There is a set of settings, which allows you to specify the location of the plantuml.jar on your machine.
+There is a set of settings, which allows you to specify the location of the plantuml.jar on your machine:

 ![Screenshot of the plantuml settings](./plant_uml_location_settings.png)